Breast-Cancer-Risk-Prediction-Project/data-management/BCRPP_QC_R_Excel_Program/BCRPP_QC_DataDictionary_Version_1/readme.md

 ### Steps to generate Core QC report:

-1. Run through all lines of the code up to lines 1300.
-Note, if you are not using Box to store your data, you can sking loading the boxr library and running box_auth (line 31).
+1. Run through all lines of the code up to lines 1292.

-2. In line 1308, set the working directory to the current folder containing the code, the QC rule folders, and the folder containing the data dictionary.
+2. In line 1297, set the working directory to the current folder containing the code, the QC rule folders, and the folder containing the data dictionary.

-3. In line 1312, set a path to the output within the quotes.
+3. In line 1300, set a path to the output within the quotes.
+Make sure your path ends in a /

-4. In line 1331, enter the full path to the Core data within the quotes.
-If the data is not a csv file, run line 1332 instead with the full path of the file.
+4. In line 1317, enter the full path to the Core data within the quotes.
+If the data is stored as an Excel file, run line 1318 instead with the full path of the file.

-5. In line 1338, enter the full path to the data within the quotes.
-If the data is not a csv file, run line 1339 instead with the full path of the file.
+5. In line 1325, enter the full path to the incident breast cancer data within the quotes.
+If the datais stored as an Excel file, run line 1326 instead with the full path of the file.

+6. Run lines 1341 to 1355 to run the Core variables QC correction and warning rules

-6. In line 1378, enter the name of the Study you're generating a QC report for.
+7. In line 1365, enter the name of the Study you're generating a QC report for.
 The final report will be saved in your output folder with the name "[Study Name] BCRPP Core QC Report.xslsx"

 ### Steps to generate Incident Breast Cancer QC report:

-1. Run through all lines of the code up to lines 1300.
-Note, if you are not using Box to store your data, you can sking loading the boxr library and running box_auth (line 31).

-2. In line 1308, set the working directory to the current folder containing the code, the QC rule folders, and the folder containing the data dictionary.

-3. In line 1312, set a path to the output within the quotes.

-4. In line 1339, enter the full path to the data within the quotes.
-If the data is not a csv file, run line 1340 instead with the full path of the file.
+1. Run steps 1 to 5 from above

+2. Run lines 1372 to 1391 to run the Incident braest cancer variables QC correction and warining rules

-5. In line 14115, enter the name of the Study you're generating a QC report for.
+3. In line 1400, enter the name of the Study you're generating a QC report for.
 The final report will be saved in your output folder with the name "[Study Name] BCRPP Incident Cases QC Report.xslsx"